wu933/gerrit-view/README.md

 This extension provides a view of your Gerrit server.

 When parts of the tree are updated they are displayed larger and brighter.
+Clicking items will reset them.

 By default, the view is automatically refreshed every minute.

 The extension assumes that Jenkins is being used for continuous integration.